WilliamAuCS/WilliamAu-Website/README.md

 Created by William Au using React.js by Facebook

-This website is created to display my information and achievements.
+This website is created to display my information and qualifications.